 Althought the "Pro" in the product name is misleading, the Pinebook Pro may be sufficient for some users.
 For me it is a tinkerer laptop and not a daily driver.

 The Pinebook Pro is an open laptop but also a black box at the same time.
 It is not possible to debug early boot problems without a serial console cable.
 Initially, I contributed a few kernel patches but soon lost interest in helping with the development of the Pinebook Pro.

-With all the kernel crashes in the default Debian operating system, I moved to Manjaro in late November and vanilla Debian in late December.
-I still have Manjaro on an micro SD card an keep booting it from time to time.
+With all the kernel crashes in the preinstalled Debian operating system, I moved to Manjaro on micro SD card in late November and to vanilla Debian 10 on eMMC in late December.
+I still have Manjaro on the micro SD card and keep booting it from time to time.

 What I did not write about are all the small things that do not work out of the box.
 Finding workarounds consumes a lot of time and energy.
-That is one of the reasons why the Pinebook Pro is a tinkerer laptop and prevents it from being a daily driver.
+That is one of the reasons why the Pinebook Pro is a tinkerer laptop, only.

-The CPU is fast enough for surfing the web and doing light development work but my 5 year old mid-range laptop Lenovo G510 is 40% faster translating into shorter build times and a snappier web browsing experience.
+The CPU is fast enough for surfing the web and doing light development work but my close to 6 year old mid-range laptop Lenovo G510 is 46% faster translating into shorter build times and a snappier web browsing experience.

 The audio whine is annoying and a 14" screen is too small to look at all day long.
 Both annoyances could be worked around by connecting a modern hdmi monitor on the USB-C port (if there were not these small things that do not work out of the box).

 The Pinebook Pro has at least two hardware defects - battery discharge/charge while on main power and audio whine.
 That raises two questions.
 How were prototypes tested?
 The first batch was sent out more than 5 months ago.
-It is disappointing that Pine64 has not addressed these defects and starts shipping corrected boards.
+Why are these defects not addressed and fixed in recent batches?